IAbeteEtMechante/Well_well/README.md

 ### Overview

-The final goal of the project was clear to us very fast: "How to help people find the best location for a water well".
-But how to translate that into a mathematical problem statement that can be properly solved by a Machine Learning Module?
+The **final goal** of the project was clear to us very fast: "How to help people find the best location for a water well".
+But how to translate that into a **mathematical problem statement** that can be properly solved by a Machine Learning Module?

-* First we had to get some deeper knowledge on the area.
-We therefore built a [questionnaire](https://github.com/IAbeteEtMechante/Well_well/blob/main/misc/Questionnaire_for_hydrologists.pdf) with a lot of questions to be asked to as many hydrologists as possible.
+* First we had to get some **deeper knowledge** on this domain.
+We therefore built a [questionnaire](https://github.com/IAbeteEtMechante/Well_well/blob/main/misc/Questionnaire_for_hydrologists.pdf) with a lot of questions to be asked to as many **hydrologists** as possible.
 * Second, we read as many scientific papers on the subject called "Groundwater mapping potential".
 Those are grouped in the [litterature review directory](https://github.com/IAbeteEtMechante/Well_well/tree/main/litterature_review) of this repo

-Finally, we were able to state our mathematical problem statement as follow: "For a given map around the GPS location of the end user, we want to be able to predict for each GPS location within walking distance, what is the probability that this location is a good location to drill a water well."
+Finally, we were able to state our mathematical problem statement as follow: "For a given map around the GPS location of the end user, we want to be able to predict for each GPS location within walking distance, what is the **probability** that this location is a **good location to drill a water well**."

 ### More explanations

 #### Data Collection

 In order to solve the mathematical problem statement, we needed to have access to some datasets.
-We were mostly interested in dataset in Africa and we spent a long time looking for them.
+We were mostly interested in **datasets in Africa** and we spent a long time looking for them.
 The results of our searches can be found in the [datasets]() directory.

 However it was really difficult to find datasets with enough datapoints in Africa.
 That's why eventually we focused on a dataset of 50,000 wells in Nevada.
-While our main goal is not to build water wells in the United States(even if it is a good thing), we decided to focus on this area first, to advance our Machine Learning model, with the idea that we could use transfer learning to move our findings to Africa later.
+While our main goal is not to build water wells in the United States(even if it is a good thing), we decided to focus on this area first, to advance our Machine Learning model, with the idea that we could use **transfer learning** to move our findings to Africa later.
 Data collection for our project is not that easy, and that's why we would be happy in the future to have some funding to pursue this dataset collection in Africa.

-You can have a look at our dataset exploration on this [notebook](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/e88bda12-5d09-4edd-acae-3eda798d8a3e/view?access_token=c10ecb8efbeaa0e325c1ba56e059c8ed9dd6e92a31709112f1836653a14e4c9d) on IBM Watson.
+You can have a look at our **dataset exploration** on this [notebook](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/e88bda12-5d09-4edd-acae-3eda798d8a3e/view?access_token=c10ecb8efbeaa0e325c1ba56e059c8ed9dd6e92a31709112f1836653a14e4c9d) on IBM Watson.

 #### Negative Samples

 Once we started working on our dataset, our dataset was what we call "positive samples" (more precisely, we only kept the wells with a **yield superior to a given threshold**, to be our positive samples).
-To train our model, that can predict probability values between 0 and 1, we also need "negative samples".
+To train our model, that can predict probability values between 0 and 1, we also need **"negative samples"**.
 We plan to try out the following methods:
 1. For each good well, take all the closest wells to it, calculate the center of mass: this is a bad location because it is too close to the other wells
 2. Use **hydrologist expertise** to select bad locations for wells
 3. **Random selection** on the map